Derivator Six Functor Formalisms -- Definition and Construction I: Construction --- Part I

 where the $(-)^*$-functors are now considered to be functors between the respective fibers over the objects of (\ref{seq1}).
 Clearly the first two morphisms (in particular the second) are isomorphisms when restricted to the respective categories of (co)Cartesian objects.
 Therefore we can form their composition:

-\fbox{ } which will be the image of $\mu$ under the 2-pre-multiderivator $\EE$.
+\fbox{ } which will be the image of $\mu$ under the pre-2-multiderivator $\EE$.
 One checks that for any admissible diagram $S \in \SSS(\tw{I})$, this defines a pseudo-functor from the category of functors $\Hom(I, J)$ to the 2-category of functors of the 2-category $\EE(I)$ to the 2-category $\EE(J)$, pseudo-natural transformations and modifications. \end{DEF}

 \begin{LEMMA} Under the conditions of Theorem~\ref{MAINTHEOREM1}, let $S, T: \tw{I} \rightarrow \mathcal{S}$ be admissible diagrams and let $f: S \rightarrow T$ be any morphism in $\SSS(\tw{I})$.
 Then the functor